The Well in Pollone Chapter Four

 “Scusi!”
 I said.

-> I had heard a faint squeaking noise which I had heard several times during that evening.
+I had heard a faint squeaking noise which I had heard several times during that evening.
 Olga immediately stopped talking and we both listened.
-She shook her head; indicating that she hadn't heard anything.
+She shook her head and stuck out ehr lower lip; indicating that she hadn't heard anything.
 The noise became more pronounced.
 It was a clear as a bell, yet I couldn't decide where it was coming from.
 Then I looked up, and around the electric street light, suspended high above the road along which we were walking, I could make out; sweeping and curving gracefully in the air; so rapidly darting around; scooping up moths and infinitesimally small insects, were several bats.

-> I pointed at them and Olga said, “Pipistrelli!” acknowledging that she had seen the little bats swooping around the light, but then, “Ma, come?
+I pointed at them and Olga said, “Pipistrelli!” acknowledging that she had seen the little bats swooping around the light, but then she said, “Ma, come?
 (But how?)” pointing to her ears and then to mine.

-> I would have loved to have told her that I have always been able to hear the cry of a bat, which many believe is a sound that cannot be heard by the human ear.
+I would have loved to have told her that I have always been able to hear the cry of a bat, which many believe is a sound that cannot be heard by the human ear.
 But constructing a sentence to explain all that would have been beyond my capabilities.
 How I would love to have told her how I had heard a baby bat calling when I was at a sports day when my public school and four other boys’ public schools had their annual Interschool Sports Day.
 Between fifteen hundred and two thousand boys can make a hell of a lot of noise, but I heard that baby bat over that racket.

 At the end of the Interschool Sports Day, I found the little chap, where he had fallen from among the rafters of the roof of the grandstand and took him home… but as with all happy endings, this one ended sadly, and he died the next day.